Lisbon, Portugal – February 19, 2012

-We finally found the correct stop to catch Tram 28.
-The single car is from about the 1920’s, made mostly of wood.
-I believe the capacity of the car was only 20 people.
-I found it interesting that inside the car was a fairly large sign warning one to be on the lookout for pickpockets.
+The plaza at Martim Moniz.We planned to take Tram 28 up the hill to a point near the Castelo de São Jorge (Castle of St. George) and then stroll through the Alfama neighborhood to the castle.
+It took a while, but we finally found the correct stop to catch Tram 28.
+The single tram car dates from about the 1920s, made mostly of wood.
+I believe the capacity of the tram was only 20 people.
+It very much reminded us of the small tram we rode in Port de Sóller.
+I found it interesting that inside the car was a reasonably large sign warning one to be on the lookout for pickpockets.

 The castle itself is a ruin; however, there is a restaurant and a couple of museums.
 The overall castle site is quite large.
 Inside the castle, one can go up into and on top of the towers.
 As well, one can walk along the castle walls.
 From those heights, one can see virtually the entire city.

-While we were at the restaurant, people of several nationalities stopped to eat; Great Britain, Finland, France and Poland.
+While we were at the restaurant, people of several nationalities stopped to eat; Great Britain, Finland, France, and Poland.
 The main waiter was able to speak to everyone in their native language.
 He was quite a character.

 For dinner, the three of us went to Pizza Hut of all places!
-Leslie and I really enjoyed the wine we were served, Vinha das Garcas, Vinho Tinto 2008.
+Leslie and I enjoyed the wine we had, Vinha das Garcas, Vinho Tinto 2008.
 After dinner, it was back to the hotel for our last night in Lisbon.